ibm-cloud-docs/resiliency/bcdr-approaches.md

 Backups are automatically taken of IBM Cloud Databases once per day and are retained and available for 30 days thereafter, unless the database instance itself is deleted, in which case the backups are also removed.

-Backups are placed in a cross-regional Object Storage bucket, which enables them to be restored in a second region in the wider geo and even across accounts, if using the API and sufficient account access is granted.
+Backups are placed in a cross-regional Object Storage bucket, which enables them to be restored in any region (though not across compliance boundaries) and even across accounts, if using the API and sufficient account access is granted.
 Note backups cannot be downloaded - if local copies are needed, then a database flavour specific backup tool is needed.
 To guard against malicious deletion of a database service, having a local backup is advisable.

 Such backups provide ‘at the time of the backup’ restoration points.
 If a different restoration point is required (i.e. with less than up to 24 hours data loss), then ‘on demand’ backups can be taken either through the console or via CLI or API.
 Using the CLI or API means they can be scheduled using cron, for example.

-A few IBM Cloud Databases (MySQL, PostgreSQL, EnterpriseDB and MongoDB) also provide Point-in-Time recovery, meaning that they can be restored to a particular timestamp within the past 7 days.
+A few IBM Cloud Databases (including MySQL, PostgreSQL, EnterpriseDB and MongoDB) also provide Point-in-Time recovery, meaning that they can be restored to a particular timestamp within the past 7 days.
+These work by taking a full backup and then recording transactions that change the database, until the next full backup is taken.
+When a restore action is performed, the last full backup prior to the requested restore point is recovered and then recorded transactions are replayed on the data, up to the point in time specified.

 A point to remember with IBM Cloud database backups is that backups can only be restored by creating a new instance - you cannot have an existing instance and apply backups to it in a cumulative manner.
 The tine it takes to fully restore a database may range from minutes, to hours, even to days, depending on the amount of data that it stores.
 It's therefore important to test restores to have some indication as to how long the restore process might take, baring in mind, this may still only provide a rough indication, since restores can be affected by many different factors.
 If the restore process is longer than desired, then consider breaking the database down into several, smaller instances or taking other actions - such as purging old data - which has the effect of reducing the overall size of the database.

-Databases for PostgreSQL, EnterpriseDB and MySQL also support Read-only Replicas.
+A number of IBM Cloud Databases, including PostgreSQL, EnterpriseDB and MySQL, also support Read-only Replicas.
 These are replicated databases that are set up in a Master / Replica configuration where the master sends changes to the replica and those changes are applied to the replica instance asynchronously.
 Under normal operation, the replica can only be used for read transactions, so can support read-intensive operations, such as reporting.
-From a DR perspective, read-only replicas provide a means to fail over to a database instance at another location relatively quickly, with little or no data restores being necessary.
+In a DR situation, a read-only replica can be promoted to a read-write, stand-alone instance, with and RTO/RPO of minutes.
+Once completed, client connection strings will need to be redirected to this instance.

 While loss of the database is one scenario to consider, another is corruption of the data it stores.
 Data corruption within databases can be caused by multiple means, inculding malfunctioning software, bad disks and even through the hands of users, whether accidental or deliberate.
 Sometimes this corruption can be quickly identified, other times, it may take a lot longer for a data problem to be spotted.
 Remember that if you rely solely on read-replica databases for disaster recovery, then it is likely the replica will also contain any data corruption, which may be difficult to reverse, if at all - so taking backups as well as having read-replicas is advised.
 It's therefore important to think about how data corruption might affect the databases your workloads rely on, and how to recover from that corruption.
-If the corruption is discovered quicky, then using database backups from a point in time before the corruption occured may be a way to recover.
+If the corruption is discovered quicky, then using database backups taken before the corruption occured may be a way to recover.
 If the corruption is discovered more slowly, then other means of repair may need to be considered, such as scripting to directly fix data.
 The tactic deployed will usaully depend on factors such as potential for data loss.

 ### IBM Cloudant
 {: #IBMCloudant}